farisNassif/UniLodge/README.md

 ### About
-<b>UniLodge</b> is a service exclusively for students that bridges the gap between those looking for accomodation and those looking to advertise a room or location.
+**UniLodge** is a service exclusively for students that bridges the gap between those looking for accomodation and those looking to advertise a room or location.

 ### How UniLodge Works

 ### Running Locally

 #### Requirements

+##### Python

+* To aquire all of the packages(pip install [modulename]) needed for the Python Flask component of this project, use the following cmd line to **install all of the packages** that are contained in the *requirements.txt*.

+pip install -r requirements.txt

+* If you are on a Linux system it should work fine.
+If you are on a Windows system then open a Linux terminal such as "Git Bash" or "Cmder" and it should work fine.

+##### Angular

 Angular version, npm installs all that stuff, flask pip installs and so on

 ### Features